yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 - Updated the default service type of Gateway and Pump service from *NodePort* to *ClusterIP* for better security.
 You can configure external access to a service with your desired method like changing service type to *NodePort*, *LoadBalancer*, or configuring *Ingress*.
 #### Changelog
 ##### Added
-- Added OpenTelemetry support at `tyk-gateway.gateway.opentelemetry`.
+- Added OpenTelemetry support under `tyk-gateway.gateway.opentelemetry`.
 ##### Updated
 - Updated Gateway default image tag to v5.2.3.
 - Updated the default service type of Gateway and Pump service from *NodePort* to *ClusterIP*.
 You can configure external access to a service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.